 - Sorting the cheapest stocks based on composite Quality and Technical ranking system which include profitability and financial strength metrics, and selecting for investment the highest ranking stocks.

 There are many ways to implement a Quantitative Value strategy.
-Our implementation achieved average yearly returns of over 20%, with relatively low volatility and asset turnover.
-The following figure is an example of a 30-stock portfolio simulation (backtest) spanning 19-years between June 30th, 1999, and June 30th, 2018.
-Stocks have a lower market cap limit of $200M and are rebalanced once a year.
-Results are exclusive of taxes and transaction fees.
+Our implementation achieved average yearly returns of about 14%, with relatively low volatility and asset turnover.
+The following figure is an example of a 30-stock portfolio simulation (backtest) spanning 20-years between June 30th, 1999, and June 30th, 2021.
+Stocks have a lower market cap limit of about $200M and are rebalanced once a year.
+Results are exclusive of taxes and transaction fees, and assume slippage of 0.5%.

 The Design of the Quantitative Value Model